Nathanpmyoung/nathanpmyoung.github.io/pages/Is God Real%3F.md

 alias:: God is real

 - This is a version of the thinking I did during my [[Deconversion]].
+I've updated it to be accurate to what I think now
 - # Preamble
-  collapsed:: true
-	- Assumptions
+	- Assumptions. *I think it's good to be honest about the things you're taking for granted*
+		- It's good to hold a position
+			- I feel deep in my bones that we should attempt to have a position on everything important.
+I don't know if this is very important or entirely unimportant.
+Some people don't even consider taking a view.
+I don't really know what to think about that, but it's not me
 		- The continuance of the universe
 			- My general sense that the universe has existed in parallel with my life.
 That there is a past
 			- If this is not the case, then any decisions I make, while they feel like they are based on experience, are not, because there is no past on which to base that experience